thomaspreece/OwnRecipes/docs/Setting_up_env_file.md

 Docker configurations come with MariaDB.
 We only need to set the following options, the rest are not required.
 For a full list of settings see: https://hub.docker.com/_/mariadb/

+#### MYSQL_HOST
+The address or hostname of the DB.

+Do not include this in your env file if you are using docker to house the DB.

+EX: `MYSQL_HOST=my.db.com`

+#### MYSQL_PORT
+The port the database is exposed on.

+Do not include this in your env file if you are using docker to house the DB.

+EX: `MYSQL_PORT=3306`

 #### MYSQL_DATABASE
 The database name.